domxjs/domxjs.github.io/state-management.md

 Here is an [Example application](https://github.com/jhorback/wcn-todo-app) with three "Data Elements" to show different implementations.

+Utilizing the browser platform and DOM has benifits that become apparent when developing.
+When questions arise while using other libraries we are required to look up library specific proprietary solutions.
+However, using the DOM provides for simplicity and familiarity out of the box.
+Everyone should now how DOM events are dispatched and handled.
+Answers usually come in the form of "oh wait, this is just an HTML Element...
+I know how those work".
+Solutions are flexible and can adapt to many development styles and application needs however complex or simple.

 ---
+The future is the past - we created frameworks that solve problems of yesterday, now they get in the way of solutions for today.
 <div style="text-align:center;">
     <img src="images/domx-logo.svg" style="max-width:150px;margin:2rem;">
 </div>